NS2CDT/NS2Plus/README.md

     - Added the player's observatory.morrolan.ch profile link to context menu of the match report.
     - Added the player's skill tier number to the context menu of the match report.
     - Fixed the positioning of the old team ressource display HUD element.

-27/01/2020
-    - Added an option to hide the "new" (ns2 build 331) team info top bar
-    - Re-/Added an option to enable the "old" (ns2 build <= 330) resource tower counter next/below to the personal resources counter.
-    - Fixed that embryos were exposed at the minimap via the alien minimap color option.

 Server settings
 ===============